PedroLopes/openEMSstim/README.md

 ## Why this project?

-The openEMSstim is a mod by [Pedro Lopes](plopes.org) of the [EMS toolkit](https://bitbucket.org/MaxPfeiffer/letyourbodymove/wiki/Home).
+The openEMSstim is a mod by [Pedro Lopes](plopes.org) of the awesome [EMS toolkit](https://bitbucket.org/MaxPfeiffer/letyourbodymove/wiki/Home).
 See the License which acknoledges all the work from the original makers.
 This project is forked to (1) provide a simpler design with a few changes, (2) preserve the original design and credit without pulling all the changes to it and (3) be used in the [UIST Student Innovation Contest 2016](https://uist.acm.org/uist2016/contest) without needing to change the instructions of the original project which is meant for HCI researchers and not for a UIST student audience.
 ## Read before using
 * Read the [LICENSE](https://bitbucket.org/MaxPfeiffer/letyourbodymove/wiki/Home/License)
 * Make sure you follow the safety instructions before using it and you are familiar with all the procedure of how to apply EMS safely.